-In determining the remuneration system for the Directors and key management personnel, the RC may seek advice from human resource consultants and senior practitioners in order to obtain comparable information on the market and the industry.
+In determining the remuneration system for the Directors and key management personnel, the RC may seek advice from human resource consultants and senior practitioners to obtain comparable information on the market and the industry.
 The annual review covers all aspects of remuneration including salaries, fees, allowances, bonuses, options and benefits-in-kind, taking into consideration the long-term interests of the Group.

-The RC will also take into account the performance of the Group as well as that of the Executive Directors and key management personnel, aligning their interests with those of Shareholders and linking rewards to corporate and individual performance as well as industry benchmarks.
+The RC will also take into account the performance of the Group as well as that of the Executive Directors and key management personnel, aligning their interests with those of shareholders and linking rewards to corporate and individual performance as well as industry benchmarks.
 It ensures that remuneration package is appropriate to attract, retain and motivate the Executive Directors and key management personnel to provide good stewardship of the Group and successfully manage the Group for the long term.

-The Company had entered into an employment contract with Mr. Ling and Mr. Yeo Chee Neng, whereby the employment contract will be terminated by either party, giving not less than three (3) months' notice to the other.
-The employment contract covers the terms of employment and specifically their salaries and bonuses.
+The Company had entered into an employment contract with each of Mr. Yeo Chee Neng and Mr. Ling, whereby the employment contracts will be terminated by either party, giving not less than three (3) months' notice to the other.
+The employment contract covers the terms of employment, and specifically their salaries and bonuses.

-The Non-Executive and Independent Directors receive directors' fees for their effort and time spent, responsibilities and level of contribution to the Board and Board Committees, which are subject to the shareholders' approval at AGMs.
+The Non-Executive Independent Directors receive directors' fees for their efforts and time spent, responsibilities and level of contribution to the Board and Board Committees, which are subject to shareholders' approval at AGMs.

-There is no contractual provision under the present remuneration structure that allows the Company to reclaim variable incentive components of remuneration from the Chief Executive Officer, Executive Directors and Key Executive Officers.
-However, in alignment with the current regulatory standards, the variable incentives of the Chief Executive Officer, Executive Directors and Key Executive Officers may be clawed back in the event of exceptional circumstances of misstatement of financial results or of misconduct resulting in financial or other losses to the Company.
+There is no contractual provision under the present remuneration structure that allows the Company to reclaim variable incentive components of remuneration from the Executive Directors and key executives.
+However, in alignment with the current regulatory standards, the variable incentives of the Executive Directors and key executives may be clawed back in the event of exceptional circumstances of misstatement of financial results or of misconduct resulting in financial or other losses to the Company.